Begster/first-project/RobsChangelogTemplateGuide.md

 # Changelog Template Guide - Rob's sections

-## What is a Changelog and who creates it?
+## What is a Changelog and who writes it?

 A Changelog is a comprehensive, written in reverse-chronological order listing all "notable" changes to a software or a technology project from its inception to the current state.
 It displays changes, when they were made, by whom, and why.
 Ideally, each time a software change is made, an entry is made to this file thus keeping a running log project changes over time.
 Changes can range from additions, deletions, and other significant updates to project code, such as new features, bug fixes, database changes, UX changes, and more  [TODO: reword this sentence ==> Changelogs are also an important historical record when fixing bugs or making software efficiencies as it shows the changes the software has gone through and can show where something went wrong or the inefficiency happened or when the change was made.]